Perception of Time in Fallout 4

 No Statute of Limitations on Murder

 This is another trick of perception.
 What seems like it just happened to the Sole Survivor is in fact a decades’ old occurrence.
 The first hints of this come in tracking and confronting Kellogg, but it is not until meeting the mysterious leader of the Institute, Father, that it becomes clear that Shaun has aged, while the protagonist has not.
 This personal trauma, just like the worldwide apocalypse, seems like it has happened in the immediate past, but it is revealed that the Sole Survivor is much more distant in time from the source of these occurrences than he or she believed.
-In both cases the player and protagonist are tricked by how they perceive time rather than the actual chonology.
+In both cases the player and protagonist are tricked by how they perceive time rather than the actual chronology.

 Unstuck in Time

 When talking to the Sole Survivor, both Mama Murphy and Piper use the phrase “out of time,” to describe this paradox between how much time has gone by versus how much time the protagonist thinks has gone by.
 It is no coincidence that the name of the mission that begins the game once the apocalypse has occurred is also called “Out of Time.”
 The player and the Sole Survivor are meant to feel as though they have been misplaced in the ordinary sequence of events, and now they are forever playing catch-up in circumstances they could never have imagined.
 Again, the comparison to Captain America is merited.
-Whatever Steve Roger’s abilities are, he’s thrust into a world where everything he knew is in the distant past, though he remembers it as though it just happened.
+Whatever Steve Roger’s abilities are, he’s thrust into a world where everything he knew is in the distant past, but he remembers it as though it just happened.

 In Slaughterhouse-Five, Kurt Vonnegut uses the phrase “unstuck in time” to describe what happens to Billy Pilgrim as his consciousness moves backwards and forwards through time completely without his volition.
 Captain America and the Sole Survivor of Vault 111 are similarly victims of jerky movement through time.
 Billy Pilgrim learns to adapt to a non-chronological life, predicting and meeting his own inevitable death with an enlightened outlook.
 Captain America and the Sole Survivor are less easy-going about their circumstances and become actively engaged in an inherited different time by trying their best to make the world better than they found it in either time.

 What sets Fallout 4 apart from these other characters is that the player takes the role of the character rather than passively follows the adventures of such a character.
-By playing as the Sole Survivor and being forced to reconcile with differences in the passage and perception of time, the audience of Fallout 4 must choose which actions seem best to them even while second-guessing whether what they’re doing has value in the setting or to themselves.
+By playing as the Sole Survivor and being forced to reconcile with differences in the passage and perception of time, the audience of Fallout 4 must choose the actions that seem best to them even while second-guessing whether what they’re doing has value in the setting or to themselves.